Tuna Vegetable Pie with Creamy Sauce and Flaky Crust

 Calories: 420kcalCarbohydrates: 34gProtein: 25gFat: 18gSaturated Fat: 5gPolyunsaturated Fat: 3gMonounsaturated Fat: 8gCholesterol: 30mgSodium: 710mgPotassium: 430mgFiber: 4gSugar: 6gVitamin A: 6200IUVitamin C: 18mgCalcium: 160mgIron: 2.8mg

-Keyword budget friendly, casserole, comfort food, family dinner, savory pie, tuna, vintage recipes
+Keyword budget friendly, comfort food, easy casserole, family dinner, pantry meal, retro recipe, tuna pot pie, vintage

 Tried this recipe?Let us know how it was!